AgoRapide/AgoRapide/README.md

 AgoRapide is an integrated solution encompassing API, documentation, unit-testing and an administrative HTML5-based interface all in one single integrated package.

-Through an ingenious URL-mechanism the API is discoverable both through JSON queries, HTML5 and CSV (Comma Separated Values).
+Through an ingenious URL-mechanism the API is discoverable both through JSON queries, HTML5, PDF and CSV (Comma Separated Values).
 A small cost administrative interface integrates easily, eliminating the need for expensive development of separate systems.
 Documentation and unit-testing is tightly coupled with the code facilitating efficient updates of both.

 AgoRapide is also (optionally) a model for backend storage in a single table based on the key-value principle (you do not need to implement this in order to use AgoRapide but may chose a more traditional database approach).
 AgoRapide "as is" supports PostgreSQL / PostGIS.
 The backend storage implements automatic history record of all changes to the database.